 Does My Dog Have Acid Reflux?

 The first step to dealing with your dog’s acid reflux is establishing whether they definitely have it.
 Symptoms to look out for are burping and gurgling sounds after eating.
 Persistent bad breath is also a symptom to keep a nose out for.
 If your dog whines or demonstrates discomfort when eating, this too could be a sign.
 Weak vomiting and excessive salivation are also indicators your dog may be suffering from acid reflux.
+Weight loss can be a clue, as can a lack of interest in food.

 If you would like more detailed information and guidance on acid reflux, then head to Acid Reflux in Dogs.